-Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations:

-Note: The information contained in this item has been updated for changes in certain allocation methodologies related to Kyndryl's measure of segment adjusted EBITDA as described in Item 7.01 of the Form 8-K. The changes in the segment measure are further discussed in Note 4 to the Consolidated Financial Statements.
-In addition, Item 7 has been updated to reflect the impacts of the revision to current annual and prior periods related to accrued contract costs, as described in Item 8.01 of this Form 8-K. The revision is further discussed in Note 19 to the Consolidated Financial Statements.
-Item 7 has not been updated for any other changes since the filing of Kyndryl's 2021 Annual Report on Form 10-K filed with the SEC on March 10, 2022.
+Note: The information contained in this section has been updated for changes in certain allocation methodologies related to Kyndryl's measure of segment adjusted EBITDA as described in Item 7.01 of Kyndryl's Form 8-K filed with the SEC on May 26, 2022.
+The changes in the segment measure are further discussed in Note 4 to the Consolidated Financial Statements.
+In addition, this section has been updated to reflect the impacts of the revision to current annual and prior periods related to accrued contract costs, as described in Item 8.01 of Kyndryl's Form 8-K filed with the SEC on May 26, 2022.
+The revision is further discussed in Note 19 to the Consolidated Financial Statements.
+This section has not been updated for any other changes since the filing of Kyndryl's 2021 Annual Report on Form 10-K filed with the SEC on March 10, 2022.